 Section 3.
 Any vacancy occurring in the Board of Trustees, and any Trusteeship to be filled by reason of an increase in the number of Trustees may be filled by the remaining Trustees.

 Section 4.
 Any vacancy in any office may be filled under the procedure provided in Section 2 of Article Five hereof.

-THE FACULTY: THE UNIVERSITY YEAR
+ARTICLE EIGHT - THE FACULTY: THE UNIVERSITY YEAR

 Section 1.
 The faculty shall consist of the Dean or Deans of the appointed Professors, Associate Professors, Assistant Professors and Instructors.